windmill-labs/windmilldocs/docs/misc/3_benchmarks/competitors/index.md

 ### Comparisons

-At a macro level, it took 40.875s to Airflow to execute the 10 long running tasks, where Temporal took 13.457s and Windmill 08.339s in normal mode and 07.351s in dedicated worker mode.
+At a macro level, it took 40.875s to Airflow to execute the 10 long running tasks, where Prefect took 15.132s, Temporal 13.457s and Windmill 08.339s in normal mode (07.351s in dedicated worker mode).

-The same can be observed for the 40 lightweight tasks, where Airflow took total of 01m37.607s, Temporal 02.988s and Windmill 04.384s in normal mode and 02.527s in dedicated worker mode.
+The same can be observed for the 40 lightweight tasks, where Airflow took total of 1m37.607s, Prefect 4.692s, Temporal 2.988s and Windmill 4.384s in normal mode (2.527s in dedicated worker mode).

 By far, Airflow is the slowest.
-Temporal is faster, but not as fast as Windmill.
-For the 40 lightweight tasks, Windmill was slightly slower than temporal in normal mode.
+Temporal and Prefect are faster, but not as fast as Windmill.
+For the 40 lightweight tasks, Windmill in normal mode was equivalent to Prefect and slightly slower than Temporal.
 This can be explained by the fact that the way Temporal works is closer to the way Windmill works in dedicated mode.
 I.e. Windmill in normal mode does a cold starts for each tasks, and when the tasks are numerous and lightweight, most of the execution ends up being taken by the cold start.
 In dedicated worker mode however, Windmill behavior is closer to Temporal, and we can see that the performance are similar, with a slight advantage for Windmill.

 But we can deep dive in a little and compare the orchestrators three categories:
 - Execution time: The time it takes for the orchestrator to execute the task once is has been assigned to an executor